gxjansen/spryker-for-developers/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/spryker/spryker-core)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/spryker/spryker-core/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/spryker/spryker-core/?branch=master)

-## Reason Xa: Programming language: PHP
+## Reason X: Programming language: PHP
 Nearly 80% of websites use PHP ([source](https://w3techs.com/technologies/details/pl-php)), PHP has been one of the top 5 programming languages since the year 2000 ([source](https://statisticsanddata.org/data/the-most-popular-programming-languages-1965-2022-new-update/)), and it's the foundation of the most popular framework Laravell ([source](https://statisticsanddata.org/data/most-popular-backend-frameworks-2012-2022/)).

 PHPs flexibility and low barrier of entry is both a blessing and a curse.
 The curse being that, for some developers, PHP has gotten a bad reputation because of its perceived inconsistencies, security matters, sloppy syntax and simply because it is everywhere.
 If something is very popular, it's almost inevitable that there will be a lot of people messing it up.